 Let’s preface this by saying that you don’t have to be famous to be successful!
 But when folks compile lists of successful people, they generally catalog celebrities and historical figures.
 And, sometimes such lists can be inspirational, comforting, or just plain fun.
 Here are some links to check out:

 - The Stars Who Aligned ADHD with Success

 - Famous People with ADHD (from Parenting.com)

-- Seven Habits of Highly Successful Entrepreneurs With ADHD (includes list of 6 entrepreneurs)
+- Seven Habits of Highly Successful Entrepreneurs With ADHD (includes a list of 6 entrepreneurs)

 III.
 Major Treatment Options

-Successful management of ADHD requires support, treatment and intervention on a several different levels.
+Successful management of ADHD requires support, treatment, and intervention on several different levels.
 This is usually described as a “multimodal” approach.
-And, an effective treatment plan for your child can include interventions and support on a variety of levels including behavioral, educational, psychological and social.
+And, an effective treatment plan for your child can include interventions and support on a variety of levels including behavioral, educational, psychological, and social.